learnk8s/templating-kubernetes/go/README.md

 Make sure you have the `go` command installed.
 You can find installation instructions in the [Go documentation](https://golang.org/dl/).

-## Generating a resource definition
+## Generating a Pod resource definition

 First, create a new directory for the program that you are going to write: